What Is a Sound Frequency Test? Why You Should Get One.

 A sound frequency hearing test measures the range of frequencies that an individual can hear.
 This type of hearing test uses a frequency sweep from 20 Hz to 20,000 Hz to determine your hearing range’s lower and upper limits.
 It is typically used in a free online hearing test to assess your “hearing age.”

 Unlike a professional hearing test, the sound frequency test does not provide information on the type and severity of your hearing loss.
+You can read our complete guide on hearing loss to get a better understanding and actionable next steps.

 When you get your hearing tested by an audiologist, they will only test sound levels from 250 to 8,000 Hz, which is roughly the speech range.